-- a) Safety of our students is our top priority. - b) The staff and students plan and train for [type of even]. - c) We are following our shelter plan.
+- a) Safety is our top priority.

+- b) The staff and students drill for [type of event].

+- c) We are following our shelter plan.

 2) Your child is sheltered and safe.

 - a) We will remain sheltered until the danger passes. - b) Staff are with your children. - c) We are working hard to keep everyone safe.